 Yáhuar Huácac Explained for Kids

 Yáhuar Huácac was the seventh Sapa Inca.
-His name sounds mysterious, and his story is more serious than that of some other Inca rulers.
+His name sounds mysterious, and his story is more serious than some other Inca rulers.
 Perusina and Perusino explore what lies behind this name and why courage doesn't always mean appearing loud or strong.

 Who was Yáhuar Huácac?